NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ```
 ###### End of examples
 #### Velocity is Relative
 Not just a statment.
 Velocity has always been understood to be a vector.
 What everyone before Einstein did was to never mention the 4th element of the vector since velocity was always a function of time.
-Time is now reconized to be another dimention of space with the same units of measurement.
+Time is now reconized to be another dimension of space with the same units of measurement.
 It is differnt from x, y, & z only in that they rest on the ever expanding dimension of t.
 Your velocity relative to you is still zero and always has been.